sponsfreixes/jinja2-fragments/README.md

 ```

 ## Usage with Litestar
-You can use jinja2-fragments' with Litestar by using the `LitestarHTMXTemplate` class.
+You can use Jinja2 Fragments with Litestar by using the `LitestarHTMXTemplate` class.
 This gives you access to the `block_name` parameter when rendering the template.

 By default, the full page is rendered unless you provide a `block_name` keyword argument.